MA in Art History and Museum Studies

 • Reading knowledge of one non-English language is required for entry into this program.

-• Students must complete six semester-long courses in art history at the advanced (100 and above) level including FAH101: Historiography and Methodology, and at least two seminars.
+• Students must complete six semester-long courses in art history at the advanced (100 and above) level including HAA 101: Historiography and Methodology, and at least two seminars numbered 200 and above.

 • Students must also complete five courses in Museum Studies, including a museum internship.